nyanpasu64/nyanpasu64.github.io/_posts/2020-08-26-exotracker-newsletter-1.md

 ## Demo notes

+- **Press Space to enable note entry, and Enter to play.** Unfortunately, note preview is not supported yet.
+- ExoTracker uses a FamiTracker-style piano layout.
 - Only Famicom/NES APU1 is supported.
 Some demo songs have dual APU1 which can be used for composing.
+- Notes, instruments, and volumes are supported.
+Effects are not.
 - Try passing in names of sample documents as command-line arguments.
 Listed in order from most to least useful:
     - Partial songs: `dream-fragments`, `world-revolution` (default song)
     - `empty` (add your own notes)